CHR-onicles/TicTacToe/README.md

 - Create a level system

 ## UPDATE LOG
-- v10.07.2020 restructured into OO, and got rid of extra files (Got rid of C-style stuff)
+- v10.07.2020 restructured into OO(Got rid of C-style stuff), and got rid of extra files
 - Made compatible with linux, you should have a clean build, even running raw from terminal

 ## LINUX